diegofps/mell/README.md

 * `metadata:` The data describing what we want to generate.
 It is written using the json format.
 * `style:` Set of scripts, templates, and assets that will transform the metadata into something else.
-* `generated folder:` This is where the rendered files will be saved.
-You must never change these files as they will be overwritten the next time you execute mell.
+* `output folder:` This is where the rendered files will be saved.
+You must not change these files as they will be overwritten the next time you execute mell.

 A style is composed of the following items: